 514 Advanced Community Development Theory and Practice.
 (3) The course will examine the theoretical bases of community development and methodologies that facilitate community development practice and effective collective action.
 Students will examine how place influences community development practice.
-Prerequisite: IIRA 501 or permission of the instructor.
+Prerequisite: Nine semester hours completed.

 595 Special Topics in Community and Economic Development.
-(3, repeatable to 6) Emerging issues in the rapid changing field of community development will be addressed as special topics.
+(3, repeatable to 12) Emerging issues in the rapid changing field of community development will be addressed as special topics.
 The course selects a cutting-edge issue to examine in-depth and examines how the issue affects the practice of community development.
-Prerequisite: Six bours of graduate coursework complete.
+Prerequisite: Graduate standing.

 598 Independent Study.
-(1-3, repeatable to 6) Students may take up to three hours of independent study per semester on topics relating to community and economic development.
+(1-3, repeatable to 12) Students may take up to three hours of independent study per semester on topics relating to community and economic development.
 Students must design the study in consultation with a faculty member and complete a Request for Independent Study form with approval by their graduate committee.
-Prerequisite: Nine hours of coursework in the program completed.
+Prerequisite: Graduate standing.

 599 Workshops in Community and Economic Development.
-(3, repeatable to 12 with permission of graduate coordinator) Students participate of gratuate Constitution of Students participate in professional training through the Community Development Institute or other training program approved by their Graduate Committee.
+(3, repeatable to 12 with permission of graduate coordinator) Students participate in professional training through the Community Development Institute or other training program approved by their Graduate Committee.
 Students prepare a research paper investigating methods of community development and present their findings to their Graduate Committee for approval.
 Graded S/U. Prerequisite: Graduate standing.

 697 Internship.
 (1-6, repeatable to 6) Students engage in an internship in a relevant work environment to apply the theory and principles that they have learned.
 Students serve an internship of at least 12 weeks (300 hours).
-Prerequisite: 21 semester hours completed.
+Prerequisite: Nine semester hours completed.